 I've missed it terribly.

 This past Sunday in church our services was scripture reading, song, scripture reading song.
-Jen had the hard part about what they did to Jesus.
+A friend had the hard part about what they did to Jesus.
 And when she too burst into tears, I instantly remembered Tracy Jo and thought, I've got to revive the Good Friday brunch.

 Except Good Friday is a school holiday so Maundy Thursday worked better.
 A few emails and some beautifully likewise spontaneous friends later, I had bacon cheese grits, banana chocolate chip flaxseed muffins, Ethiopian coffee, three toddlers and six new Austin friends in my living room.

 When we read there were definitely tears, especially from the pregnant guest.
 And I admit that I deliberately read first because I knew I would not be able to get through the last part intact.
 I still choked over "Shall I not drink the cup the Father has given me?”

 But that's okay.
 It's a story worth crying over.

 In our brunch tradition one of us would be chosen give a little lesson.
 I've been a bit distracted lately and didn't prepare anything, but after we read, I chose to share what I do know about the day we ironically call Good Friday.